runmat-org/runmat/benchmarks/README.md

     runmat_jit: { avg_time: 0.005, min_time: 0.005, max_time: 0.005, speedup_vs_octave: "164.40x", speedup_vs_interpreter: "1.00x" }
 ```

 Note: The YAML aggregates total script time.
-Per‑size timings in the script output are for human inspection and are not parsed into YAML.
+Per-size timings in the script output are for human inspection and are not parsed into YAML.

 ### Formatting and logging

 - `fprintf` in RunMat supports `%d`, `%f`, and `%.Nf` plus `\n` (newline).
 Prefer `%.6f` for timings.
-- Scripts use `tic`/`toc` for intra‑script measurements; the runner uses external wall‑clock time.
+- Scripts use `tic`/`toc` for intra-script measurements; the runner uses external wall-clock time.

 ### Customize sizes